Tob1as/rpi-sensors/README.md

 # Raspberry Pi Sensors (rpi-sensors)

-* temperature- and humidity sensor: DHT22 (AM2302)
+## Description

+This application measures temperature and humidity with a [DHT22/AM2302](https://learn.adafruit.com/dht) sensor connected to the Raspberry Pi.
+The sensor is read out with a Python script and the library [Adafruit_CircuitPython_DHT](https://github.com/adafruit/Adafruit_CircuitPython_DHT).
+The measurement data is displayed in the console or can optionally be save to a database (MariaDB) and displayed on a web server.

 ## Requirements

-* Raspberry Pi or comatible board with GPIO
+* Raspberry Pi
 * Raspberry Pi OS (previously called Raspbian) (Version: 10 Buster) - here it is successfully tested
 * Sensor: DHT22 (AM2302) (Buy: [int.](https://www.adafruit.com/product/393)/[de](https://www.rasppishop.de/Luftfeuchtigkeit-und-Temperatusensor-DHT22-AM2302))

 ## Installation / Usage

-First Step:
+### First Step:
 ```sh
 # Clone Project
 git clone https://github.com/Tob1as/rpi-sensors.git